ALEHACKsp/back-engineering-writeup/README.md

 	const std::uint64_t m1 = 0x1122334455667788, m2 = 0x8877665544332211;
 };
 ```

+I will first explain the controls of reclass before we begin dissecting an example program.

-To begin dissecting the program, click "file" -> "attach to process" -> find the process and click attach.
+To begin dissecting a program, click "file" -> "attach to process" -> find the process and click attach.

 The interface of reclass is as follows:
 ![image](https://user-images.githubusercontent.com/75095310/130306174-ac9f98ec-a4e0-4c3a-bcf7-b21f20f2f786.png)